-In the run-up to World Ocean Day (8th June), learn about the journey of plastics with your class by to navigating a series of online films and activities via this interactive map !
-Report your findings and join the Environment Agency and WWF experts on 8th June for a live Q&A.
+Learn about the journey of plastics with your class by to navigating a series of online films and activities via this interactive map !

 By clicking on different points of the map, students can learn how plastic pollution travels through our toilets and drains to rivers and oceans having started life as a balloon, plastic-food wrap, litter, clothing and agricultural materials.